2025 Midwest Collegiate Chess Tournament

 Round 3: 3:30 PM

-Tiebreaker blitz for first place immediately after round 4 if needed, USCF Blitz rated.
+Tiebreaker blitz for prizes immediately after round 4 if needed, USCF Blitz rated.

 Entry Fee: